michaelshiloh/IMInTheWorld/schedule.md

 - Dead Sea

 ### Day 5.
 Sunday June 5 - Jerusalem
-- No breakfast at bnei dan
+- No breakfast at Bnei Dan
 - **7:30** Bus departs dorms +Omer and Ofer
 - Breakfast at Aroma on the way